When Colin and I got engaged, we spent months agonizing over which country to travel to for our Honeymoon.

 2. The people of Belize are great.

 How people treat you when you travel through a country can make or break your visit, and across the board, Belizeans made us happy.
-Everyone we interacted with was kind, knowledgable, and eager to help.
+Everyone we interacted with was kind, knowledgeable, and eager to help.

 The people in Belize were also fun and friendly.
 More than one Belizean said to us, “I’ve been to America and liked it, but the thing that upset me was that no one in your country greets each other on the street.”
 In Belize, they do!